snelsi/lethargy/README.md

 - `sensitivity` - Specifies the minimum value for `wheelDelta` for it to register as a valid scroll event.
 Because the tail of the curve has low `wheelDelta` values, this will stop them from registering as valid scroll events.

-- `delay` - Threshold for the amount of time between wheel events for them to be deemed separate.
+- `delay` - If there was a pause of this amount of milliseconds between two events, the current event is assumed to be user-triggered.

-- `inertiaDecay` - Inertia event may be no more than this percent smaller than the previous event.
+- `highVelocity` - Events with high `wheelDelta` usually decay quickly.
+If `wheelDelta` is above this threshold and doesn't decrease, it's assumed to be user-triggered.

+- `increasingDeltasThreshold` - If `wheelDelta` has been increasing for this amount of consecutive events, the current event is assumed to be user-triggered.

 ## What problem does it solve?